Malvern, Pennsylvania: Infrastructure

-No numbered highways serve Malvern directly.
-Main thoroughfares through the borough include King Street, which follows a southwest-to-northeast alignment, and Warren Street, which follows a northwest-to-southeast alignment.
-The two streets meet near the center of town.
-Nearby highways include U.S. Route 202 and U.S. Route 30, which connect to King of Prussia to the north, Philadelphia to the east, West Chester to the south and Lancaster to the west.
-Pennsylvania Route 29 also passes nearby and connects the area to the Pennsylvania Turnpike to the north.

 Transit

 Malvern is served by train via the Malvern station connecting it to Center City Philadelphia via SEPTA Regional Rail's Paoli/Thorndale Line.
 OurBus provides intercity bus service from Malvern to Park Avenue in the Manhattan section in New York City as part of a route running to New York City.
 The bus stop in Malvern is located at a park and ride lot on Matthews Road.
 The route started on December 21, 2017.

-The Borough is also served by SEPTA's 92 Bus, which travels along King Street.
+The borough is also served by SEPTA's 92 Bus, which travels along King Street.